I hope you can help me. I just purchased and installed a antennas direct db8 antenna on the roof of my 2 story home near sycamore, IL.

 With each TV station now using two channels one for analog and one for digital the available broadcast frequency space was limited.
 Because of channel overcrowding nearly every new digital channel in the Country had to be assigned to the UHF frequency band because most VHF channels were occupied broadcasting the departing analog signals.

 This new digital reception was new to all of us in the business and at the time there wasn't a lot of information available.
 Because of this I along with others thought all digital signals were UHF and were to remain that way.
 This was significant because it meant the consumer could now use smaller less obtrusive UHF antennas to receive the new digital signals.
-Because of my ignorance on the subject I began promoting the Channel Master 4228 UHF antenna as a suitable antenna for long range digital reception.

 On June 12th 2009 the analog signals were shut down for good allowing about 35% of the TV stations that had previously broadcast UHF digital HD signals to return to a recently (analog vacated) VHF channel.
 With few exceptions nearly every area of the U.S. has VHF TV signals.